Skip to content

 Checkpointing

-Checkpointing: Saving the state of a computation so that it can be resumed later.
+Checkpointing a job means that you frequently save the job state so that you can resume computation from the last checkpoint in case of a crash.
 On this page we provide some useful information for making your own code checkpoint-able.

 Imagine a job is already running for several hours when an event occurs which leads to the abortion of the job.
 Such events can be: